KolmogorovLab/Severus/README.md

 Adjacencies are represented with double edges and single edges supported by both haplotypes and single haplotypes (or unphased reads).
 In case of an adjacency supported by phased and unphased reads, the unphased reads are added to the haplotype with the highest number of support reads.
-The edges are labeled with the number of support reads (R:XX).
+The edges are labeled with the number of support reads (R: XX).

 Subgraph IDs shown at the top-left corner of each cluster are also output in vcfs in CLUSTER_ID filed in the INFO column.

-The breakpoints in each cluster and the number of support read are also summarized in breakpoint_cluster.csv.
+The breakpoints in each cluster and the number of support reads are also summarized in breakpoint_cluster.csv.

-In the example above, there is a deletion in one of the haplotypes (chr19: 9040865- 9041235), and there is an insertion of 73.3kb region in chr10 to chr19 in the other haplotype.
+In the example above, there is a deletion in one of the haplotypes (chr19: 9040865- 9041235), and there is an insertion of a 73.3kb region in chr10 to chr19 in the other haplotype.

 ---
 ### Contact